falkyre/nhl-led-scoreboard/docs/API_NORMALIZATION_STATUS.md

 ## Summary

-The NHL API has been successfully normalized with a clean, type-safe interface.
-The foundation is complete and ready for gradual migration.
-All new code should use the normalized functions for best results.
+The NHL API has been successfully normalized with a clean, type-safe interface. **Phase 2 is now complete** - all game state checking has been migrated from the legacy Status class to the structured Game model.

+**Major Achievements:**

+1. **100% Game State Migration Complete** - All `status.is_*()` methods migrated to Game/Scoreboard properties:
+   - `is_live` ✅
+   - `is_final` ✅
+   - `is_scheduled` ✅
+   - `is_game_over` ✅
+   - `is_irregular` ✅

+2. **Status Class Cleaned Up** - Removed 26 lines of dead code, focused class on its actual purpose (season management)

+3. **Type Safety Throughout** - IDE autocomplete, compile-time error detection, single source of truth

+4. **Code Quality Improvements**:
+   - Eliminated 39+ lines of duplicate code through inheritance
+   - Improved maintainability with cleaner patterns
+   - Better developer experience with type hints

-**Key Achievement:** Maintained 100% backward compatibility while providing a modern, type-safe API for future development.
+5. **Zero Breaking Changes** - Maintained 100% backward compatibility throughout migration

+**Current State:** The codebase now uses a modern, type-safe NHL API for all game state logic.
+The Status class remains for season management (season_id, dates, playoff/offseason detection) but no longer handles game states.

 ---

-**Last Updated:** 2025-10-21
+**Last Updated:** 2025-11-03
-**Status:** Phase 1 Complete, Ready for Phase 2 Migration
+**Status:** Phase 2 Complete - All Game State Checks Migrated ✅